0x444454/look_ma_no_vic/README.md

 ![screenshots](media/Vivado-screenshot.png)

 # HOW TO RESTORE C64U NORMAL OPERATION

 FPGA has volatile memory, so your code won't survive a reboot.

 - Power the C64U off (you may have to keep the power button pressed down for a few seconds).
 - __Disconnect the JTAG interface__ (or just its USB cable, so the FT232H is powered off).
-If JTAG interface is still enabled, then the C64U will not reprogram the FPGA when powered on, and may seem "bricked".
+If JTAG interface is still enabled, then the C64U will not reprogram the FPGA when powered on, it will not even turn on any LED, and may appear "bricked".
+Do not panic, been there, done that. ;-)
 - Power the C64U on again.
 - Your C64U should now work as usual.

+# HOW TO RECOVER IN CASE OF PROBLEMS

+If your C64U appears "bricked", it is probably because it is still in JTAG debug mode (JTAG interface connected and active).
+The C64U will not properly reprogram the FPGA at power-on if the JTAG interface is still active.
+Disconnect JTAG cable, or power of the FT232 board (i.e. disconnect its USB cable).
+This hould be enough to resume normal operation.

+In any case, here is how to recover the C64U in case you have issues:
+- Upload the [C64U firmware](https://github.com/GideonZ/1541ultimate/blob/master/recovery/u64ii/u64_mk2_artix.bit) via JTAG.
+This will give you a working C64U environment.
+- Run the C64U updater to restore/update the firmware.
+- Your machine should be restored, and now survive power off.
+Make sure JTAG interface is disconnected or powered off.

 # LICENSE